Q:

 A:

-Is Krypton a Metal Element? -- Introduction and Analysis of Krypton
+Based on my observations, Is Krypton a Metal Element? -- Introduction and Analysis of Krypton

-1. the Basic Properties of Krypton
+1. But the Basic characteristics of Krypton

-krypton is a chemical element with the symbol Kr and atomic number 36, which is located in the 8th period and group 0 of the periodic table of elements.
-It is a rare gas and belongs to the noble gas family.
-Krypton is a colorless, odorless, non-toxic gas at room temperature, and its density is slightly higher than that of air.
-Under standard conditions, krypton has a boiling point of -153.7°C and a melting point of -157.9°C. Due to its extremely stable chemical properties, krypton hardly reacts with any other substances at room temperature.
+krypton is a chemical element with the symbol Kr and atomic number 36, which is located in the 8th period and group 0 of the periodic table of elements. it's a rare gaseous and belongs to the noble gaseous family.
+Krypton is a clear, odorless, non-toxic gaseous at room temperature, and its density is slightly higher than that of atmosphere.
+And In particular Under standard conditions, krypton has a boiling point of -

 2. whether krypton is a metal element?